 Team building is a collaboration skill that involves creating a supportive team culture, fostering trust, and encouraging cooperation among team members.

-- Starting peer learning sessions, where colleagues present on topics of interest and share their knowledge.
+- Peer learning sessions, where colleagues present on topics of interest and share their knowledge

 - Starting fun work traditions (like “Pink Wednesdays”)